Can I upgrade my older Yamaha Disklavier?

-Yes!
-You might have a power supply that’s dying (in which case, see the answer to the last question).
+You might, and probably do, have a power supply that’s dying.
+In that case, see the answer to the last question.
 However, you might simply have a damaged power button.
 You can test this by wiggling the power button side-to-side with your finger.
-When they wear out, sometimes even just the vibrations of the piano can cause them to switch on and off.
+When they wear out, sometimes even just the vibrations of the piano can cause them to switch off.
 These buttons aren’t terribly difficult to replace; however, they’re discontinued.

 This message concerns second generation Disklaviers, such as the MX100II or the DKC100R, or the DKC500R.
 All of these use variations of the same power supply.